KamleshVNikam/Invitation_Card-Tejas_Weds_Shraddha/README.md

 ### Contributing

-I'm very open to those of you who want to contribute to the undangan!
+I'm very open to those of you who want to contribute to the Marriege Invitation template !

 ### Security Vulnerabilities

-If you find any security vulnerabilities in this undangan, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).
+If you find any security vulnerabilities in this undangan, please email and inform us via [kamleshyt123@gmail.com](mailto:kamleshyt123@gmail.com).

 ### License